mogtofu33/menu_order_alphabetical/README.md

 On menu ui, a _Reset to alphabetical_ option is available like for Taxonomy.

-This module is compatidle with Big menu.
+This module is compatible with [Big menu](https://www.drupal.org/project/bigmenu)